-The scheme accords with local and national policy to site development adjacent to good transport linkages and other attractions to minimise trips and share trip movements.
+The scheme accords with local and national policy to site development adjacent to good transport linkages and other attractions to minimise trips and share trip movements for such a location.

-The site has a sustainable location and the site layout is designed to accord with good practice.
+The site has a sustainable location and the layout accords with good practice.